pytorch/pytorch/docs/source/notes/extending.rst

   a view of the given `k`th input gradient.
 - Because the user cannot specify which gradient needs to be computed, the :meth:`~Function.jvp` function should always compute gradients for all the outputs.
-- The forward mode gradient do respect the flag set by :meth:`~torch.autograd.function.FunctionCtx.set_materialize_grads` and you can get `None` input gradient when this is disabled.
+- The forward mode gradients do respect the flag set by :meth:`~torch.autograd.function.FunctionCtx.set_materialize_grads` and you can get `None` input gradients when this is disabled.

 Extending :mod:`torch.nn`